 I also learned about learning and teaching from interacting with adults in high education, but it was different.
 I learned about their frustrations with having to go to college and pass exams so they can get higher pay and make a decent living.
 I didn’t have to motivate or to use technology in the colleges I worked for.
 In fact, the university students viewed technology as a waste of time.
 They were not interested in learning, but only in getting a grade.

 I decided to research instructors experiences in implementing technology in Blended Learning courses in higher education because I wanted to know what challenges they faced and whether they felt as lonely as I did in my school.
 I conducted the study in 2009.
 I am now wondering whether things have changed in how instructors view blended learning and technology in 2012.
 Have things changed as a result of the latest talk of MOOCs and online learning programs that are becoming mainstream these days?

 Phenomenological Qualitative Study

-I am in the process of conducting a replication of my first study in 2009 on instructor experiences with implementing technology in blended learning in higher education, but this time I’m conducting the interviews completely online on WizIQ.
+I am in the process of conducting a replication of my first study in 2009 on instructor experiences with implementing technology using blended learning software in higher education, but this time I’m conducting the interviews completely online on WizIQ.
 The experience is awesome.
 Last time I used SKYPE.
 Participants will need to fill in two forms.
 One has demographic and background information of the possible candidates and the other is a consent form that needs to signed as in any research study.
-You are invited to join the research study as a participant by filling in the initial form.

 WizIQ for Online Interviews